jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 mental map of the research landscape.
 See [how to customize Wikipedia]({% post_url 2014-04-26-wikipedia-tricks %}).

+## Papers and publishing

+Figure out your target conferences and journals, and then obsess over those.
+Skim the last few years proceedings to get an idea of where the bar is at and what's hot.
+Some journals have [RSS feeds][lankton-rss] so you can keep up.

+Pick some target conferences and workshops (ones with great locations!) and work backward from those submission dates.
+Put them on your calendar.
+Map out the Program Committee members, and be sure you're familiar with their interests and cite their papers where relevant.
+A PC member will easily frown upon a paper that fails to mention their relevant work.

+Increase your network and chance of publication by teaming up with colleagues.
+Each of you submits as a primary author but have the other as coauthor (with appropriate contribution).
+Hopefully at least one of you gets a paper accepted.

+Know what a "Win" looks like to your advisor.
+Where do they want to publish?
+What do they need to move their own career forward?

 {% comment %}

-## Papers and publishing
-  - work backward from conference location
-  - read papers from last year's conference in which you want to publish
-    - know the bar
-    - [lankton-rss]
-  - be sure to cite relevant members of program committee
-  - co-authorship, friends
-  - know what a "win" looks like to your advisor
-    - what does he/she need from you to move their career forward?

 ## Writing
   - http://www.shawnlankton.com/2008/02/use-that-sweet-spot